sjmcculloch/smblogv2/content/posts/2022/2022-12-27-dragonlance-sourcebooks-modules/index.md

 ### Tales of the Lance

-Dragons from the distant past gather to engulf the world of Krynn in war.
+The Tales of the Lance set guides you through a land of romance and adventure.
+Discover tinker gnomes, curious kender, valiant knights, and dark, deadly dragons.
+Join the adventure in the world of the legendary Dragonlance.

 </div>